siberianfox/tinygwiki/Flow-Control-and-Footers.md

 '3' is the number of buffers removed from the queue since the previous queue report

 This allows the host to know not only the queue depth, but the rate at which it is filling and emptying, and therefore manage the transmission of new Gcode blocks.
 A simple throttling scheme is just to send lines until the buffer fills to some level - say 4 buffers left - then use the buffers removed value as the number of lines to send to replenish the buffer.

+So here's what we've been thinking and will be experimenting with shortly.

+We can add a new verbosity to the queue reports, $qv=3 for an enhanced or "relative" reporting mode.
+The response would be:
+{"qr":[A,B,C]} where

+A is the number of available buffers - as per current operation B is the number of buffers added to the queue since the last QR C is the number of buffers removed from the queue since the last QR

+In text this might be like:
+qr:A,in:B,out:C   or something like that

+This will allow the host to make a decision to send more lines or not, and roughly how many more lines it should send to avoid starvation.
+Keep in mind the following facts:

+So here are some cases the host would react to:

+- The QRs show available buffers dropping per report, a move coming in for each report and very few moves going out.
+This indicates long(ish) moves being queued - at least moves that take longer to execute than the serial system can deliver them.
+In this case stop sending new moves when there are 4 to 6 buffers left.

+- The QRs show available buffers dropping fast, one move coming in per report, and many moves going out.
+This indicates that a lot of short moves are being executed and the queue is being drained faster than it's being replenished.
+The host should try to replenish the buffer by sending about as many lines to the board as have been removed.

+We are going to experiment with this in the next few days.
+Want to join us?
+I'll post to the group when I push these behaviors to dev.

 ####Eliminate filtered queue reports
 I don't think anyone is using them.
 This will reduce code and maintenance size and complexity.